 She also founded Collaboratory, a next generation makerspace located in the Gothenburg Studios Film and Games Village.
 Her first company was the fashion and performance brand Idun Design.
 Known for creating innovative wearable art, costumes, and directing/choreography of fashion, circus and dance performances, Idun Design's work reached a diversity of audiences spanning the Swedish Royal family and the underground music scene.
 With a diverse academic background in film, crossmedia, archaeology (M.A.), fine arts, design, neuro- and cognitive sciences, architecture and curatorial practice (M.A.) her direction of research has been moving towards transdisciplinary co-creation, innovation and communication based on knowledge about the importance of game and storytelling narratives from the very beginning of human history.
 As an art house film director and artist under the name Idun, she has made award winning shorts, art videos, neuroscientific audio works and mixed media exhibitions.
 Her work has been staged as LARPs, within clubs, on TV, in museums and in urban spaces like Times Square in New York and remote locations like Sealand and a biological station in Kilpisjarvi.
 Idun often works through collaborations based on serendipitous encounters during psychogeographical explorations in our invaded space.
 Recent works have been collaborations with top performers all over the world; freerunners, skaters, dancers and artists like Kira O’Reilly, a piece published by Marina Abramovic in Harpers Bazaar, and singers like Ida Long.
 Jasmine works with diy days and also started up the book series LEARN DO SHARE with Ele Jansen and collaborated on the first stage of the Lyka Adventure project.

-Our global diy days event is a place where inspiration turns into action.
+Our global Learn Do Share (formerly known as diy days) events are a place where inspiration turns into action.
 Consisting of a series of talks, workshops, prototyping sessions, and a hands-on Experience Hall, diy days transcends “lean-back” conference models.
 Participants learn, do, and share.
 Cross-disciplinary innovation draws an eclectic mix of storytellers, hackers, game developers, educators, students, scientists, architects, musicians, and designers from around the globe.

 Reboot Stories Labs are a living think-and-do event that uses storytelling, game mechanics and future scenario design to unleash the imagination of many.
 It is a think tank meets social hackathon that tackles a wicked problem over the course of three days.
 A local NGO is often selected as a partner and the Reboot Lab works to provide mindshare, people power and open design to help the NGO tackle a wicked problem they are facing.